Averaging of strong magnetic nonlinear Schr\"odinger equations in the energy space: Strong magnetic confinement limit

-Next, we prove the $\sigma=2$ case.
-Basically it is the same strategy as the $\sigma=1$ case, but we need two modification because the $\sigma=2$ case is energy-critical in (\ref{ep}).
-First, by (\ref{hyiv}), (\ref{assep}) and (\ref{Tec2}) there exists $\ep_0'>0$ depending on $\phi_0$ such that
+Next, we prove the case $\sigma=2$.
+This proof follows the same strategy as that adopted for the case $\sigma=1$.
+However, we need two modification because when $\sigma=2$, (\ref{ep}) is energy-critical.
+First, by (\ref{hyiv}), (\ref{assep}), and (\ref{Tec2}), there exists $\ep_0'>0$ depending on $\phi_0$ such that

-Second, we cannot obtain positive power $T$ in the bound of $A_1$ (see (\ref{estu1})).
-We improve this by the constant of Strichartz's estimate, that is, we bound \\ By the definition of $M(a,b,T)$ in the proof of Theorem \ref{wpep2}, (\ref{assep}) and (\ref{hyiv}), if we take $\ep \in (0,\ep_0']$ sufficiently small depending on $\|\phi_0\|_{\Sigma^1}$, we have
+Second, we cannot obtain a positive power $T$ in the bound of $A_1$ (see (\ref{estu1})).
+We improve this result based on the constant of Strichartz's estimate, that is, we bound \\ Based on the definition of $M(a,b,T)$ in the proof of Theorem \ref{wpep2}, (\ref{assep}), and (\ref{hyiv}), if we take $\ep \in (0,\ep_0']$ sufficiently small depending on $\|\phi_0\|_{\Sigma^1}$, we have